BinaryNate/markdown-previews/api.md

 Allows queries and CRUD operations to be performed on a SalesForce SObject with minimal setup and a friendly API.

-Simply give it the SObject's name (e.g. `Account`) and a `propertyMap` which defines friendly names for the properties you're interested in (e.g. `{ primaryContactName: 'Primary_Contact__r.Name' }`).
-You can then query and update records using the friendly names, and this class takes care of the conversion to and from the SalesForce format.
+Simply give it the SObject's name (e.g. `Account`) and a `propertyMap` which defines friendly names for the properties in which you're interested (e.g. `{ primaryContactName: 'Primary_Contact__r.Name' }`).
+Now you can query and update records using the friendly names, and this class takes care of the conversion to and from the SalesForce format.

-To use this class, either extend it and override its `objectName` and `propertyMap` properties, or simply create an instance by passing those properties into this class's constructor.
+To use this class, either extend it to override its `objectName` and `propertyMap` properties, or simply create an instance by passing those properties into this class's constructor.
 Either approach will allow you to use the default implementations of the CRUD methods (e.g. `query()`, `insert()`, etc.) which automatically handle the property name conversion.